the-jus/Basiic-website/README.md

 # Basiic-website
-This website is made using the tutorial videos provided by Traversy media
+This website is created through html and css alone